huggingface/alignment-handbook/recipes/zephyr-7b-beta/README.md

 As described in the Zephyr [technical report](https://huggingface.co/papers/2310.16944), training this model proceeds in two steps:

 1. Apply SFT to fine-tune Mistral 7B on a filtered version of the UltraChat dataset ([link](https://huggingface.co/datasets/HuggingFaceH4/ultrachat_200k)).
-The result is an SFT model like [`zephyr-7b-sft-full`](https://huggingface.co/alignment-handbook/zephyr-7b-sft-full) or [`zephyr-7b-sft-lora`](https://huggingface.co/alignment-handbook/zephyr-7b-sft-lora).
+The result is an SFT model like [`zephyr-7b-sft-full`](https://huggingface.co/alignment-handbook/zephyr-7b-sft-full) or [`zephyr-7b-sft-qlora`](https://huggingface.co/alignment-handbook/zephyr-7b-sft-qlora).
 2. Align the SFT model to AI feedback via DPO on a preprocessed version of the UltraFeedback dataset ([link](https://huggingface.co/datasets/HuggingFaceH4/ultrafeedback_binarized)).
-The result is an DPO model like [`zephyr-7b-dpo-full`](https://huggingface.co/alignment-handbook/zephyr-7b-dpo-full) or [`zephyr-7b-dpo-lora`](https://huggingface.co/alignment-handbook/zephyr-7b-dpo-lora).
+The result is an DPO model like [`zephyr-7b-dpo-full`](https://huggingface.co/alignment-handbook/zephyr-7b-dpo-full) or [`zephyr-7b-dpo-qlora`](https://huggingface.co/alignment-handbook/zephyr-7b-dpo-qlora).

+**Note:** after the release of Zephyr, the team at [Argilla](https://argilla.io) found that the source UltraFeedback dataset had a few thousand incorrect preference labels from GPT-4.
+Additionally, TRL's `SFTTrainer` had a bug in the learning rate scheduler which terminated training early.
+Accounting for these changes led us to find a better set of hyperparameters from those described in the technical report.

 See below for commands to train these models using either DeepSpeed ZeRO-3 or LoRA.